 This one is a no brainer.
-If your wife deliberately picks fights and arguments in public or discloses certain things about you or your relationship that are inappropriate for social gatherings, she is embarrassing you and abusing you publicly.
+If your wife deliberately picks fights and arguments in public or discloses certain things about you or your relationship that are inappropriate for social gatherings, she is shaming you and abusing you publicly.

 That, my friend, is emotional and verbal abuse!

 She will blame you unnecessarily, and everything that makes you feel wrong is your fault, even her own.
 All the blaming can make you feel frustrated, demoralized, and angry.
 Even if it was not your fault, you might apologize.